A fleet manager’s guide to dash cams with GPS tracking

 Highlights of Samsara AI Dash Cams include:

-• AI-powered platform that can detect high-risk behaviors (like tailgating and distracted driving) without a harsh event occurring
+• AI-powered platform that can detect high-risk behaviors (such as speeding, distracted driving, tailgating, drowsiness, and more) without a harsh event occurring.